2009–10 Port Vale F.C. season: Finances

-On the financial side rumours abounded.
+On the financial side, rumours abounded.
 In July 2009, Bill Bratt spoke out to publicly deny rumours spread on Vale fan sites, specifically rumours of sponsorship deals with Basement Jaxx and Maplin Electronics.
 Bratt said the rumours were "inaccurate, spurious and damaging", claiming the speculation could damage genuine and confidential negotiations.
 In November, Bratt announced that he was planning to retire as chairman at the end of the season, though he later decided to stay on.
 Reports that Andy Townsend would be appointed as a football advisor also surfaced, but never transpired.
-There also came statements that shirt sponsors Harlequin Property would invest £500,000 into the club, though again this never materialized.
-Stoke-on-Trent city council gave the club a two-year repayment holiday for a £2.25 million loan taken out in 2005.
+There also came statements that shirt sponsors Harlequin Property would invest £500,000 into the club, though again, this never materialized.
+Stoke-on-Trent city council gave the club a two-year repayment holiday for a £2.25 million loan in 2005.

 Cup competitions

 In the FA Cup, Vale advanced past Stevenage after a replay, with a 1–0 win at Broadhall Way.
 This ended Stevenage's year-long unbeaten home record.
-They were then defeated 1–0 by League One Huddersfield Town in the Second Round.
+They were then defeated 1–0 by League One Huddersfield Town in the second round.

-In the League Cup, the club beat Championship side Sheffield United 2–1 at Bramall Lane in the First Round.
-The Vale then defeated Sheffield Wednesday 2–0 in the Second Round, with goals from Adams' signing Kris Taylor and Rob Taylor – a player not appreciated under Dean Glover.
-It was only after this game that Adams actually signed his managerial contract – two months after taking charge.
+In the League Cup, the club beat Championship side Sheffield United 2–1 at Bramall Lane in the first round.
+The Vale then defeated Sheffield Wednesday 2–0 in the second round, with goals from Adams' signing Kris Taylor and Rob Taylor – a player not appreciated under Dean Glover.
+It was only after this game that Adams signed his managerial contract – two months after taking charge.
 The delay was blamed on 'legal complications'.
 Vale then took another Championship side, Scunthorpe United, to extra time at Glanford Park, before succumbing to a 2–0 defeat.